Graduate Language Proficiency Requirement

 Language Lunch

 Students looking to improve their language proficiency are encouraged to attend the Language Lunches during the academic year.
-These will be held in person on Fridays from 12:00-1:00 p.m.
+These are held in person on Fridays from 12:00-1:00 p.m.
 The Language Lunches are not only a great opportunity to practice your language skills, but also to meet new people and learn about new cultures.
 Students can practice the following languages during these lunches: Arabic, Chinese, English, French, German, Hebrew, Italian, Japanese, Korean, Persian, Portuguese, Russian, Spanish, and Turkish.
-Please check out the Spring 2024 schedule
+Please see the Fall 2024 schedule here.

 GLN logo: Global Language Network, illustration of a speech bubble that looks like a globe with two people speaking